Vlad-Shcherbina/icfpc2020-tbd/README.md

 ### How to run

 ```
 cargo test              # run all tests in crate "tbd"
+cargo test -p username  # run all tests in crate "username"
-cargo test --all    # run all tests in all crates
+cargo test --all        # run all tests in all our crates
 cargo run --bin hw      # run hw.rs in crate "tbd"
 cargo run -p username --bin my_script   # run my_script.rs in crate "username"
 ```